humphr3yy/XORG/README.md

 as long as it's non-profit and you credit Humphr3yy or Kaiden Kricak as the original creator.

+## Lore
+In the distant future, the galaxy is under the iron grip of the Red Authority, a shadow government enforcing order with ruthless precision.
+To maintain their control, they created the Xorgs: sentient, glowing law-enforcement orbs capable of hunting and vaporizing any life deemed insubordinate.

+But hope remains.
+In the year 314183, the Resistance captured a prototype Xorg and duplicated it, creating their own fleet of liberated orbs.
+These Blue Xorgs now roam the cosmic arenas, freeing worlds from authoritarian oppression.

+As a pilot of a Resistance Xorg, your mission is simple: outmaneuver the Red Xorgs, survive the deadly arena, and ensure the galaxy remembers the courage of those who refused to bow.
+Every hit counts, every maneuver matters, and only the last orb standing can claim victory.

 ## Project Structure

 - **`src/`**: Core Game Engine (TypeScript/HTML5).
 The primary version.